Sunday, 06. October 2019

 Keynote: Kate Scow, University of California, Davis, USA

-Keynote: Paul Mäder, Research Institute of Organic Farming (FiBL), Switzerland
+Keynote: Paul Mäder, Research Institute of Organic Agriculture (FiBL), Switzerland

 Monday, 07.
 October 2019